 In 2000, Jay released his fourth studio album, "The Dynasty: Roc La Familia".
 The album is most notable for introducing a host of now famous producers, including The Neptunes, Just Blaze, Kanye West, and Bink.
 His next two albums, "The Blueprint" and "The Blueprint2: The Gift & the Curse" debuted at #1 on the Billboard 200.
 "The Blueprint" featured a relatively new rapper named, Eminem, and was almost entirely produced by Kanye West.
 After touring extensively, and releasing his eight studio album, "The Black Album", followed immediately by a collaboration with R. Kelly called, "The Best of Both Worlds", Jay shocked the world when he decided to retire.
 His "retirement", which commenced in 2003, included releasing several collaborative albums and executive producing a number of other albums.
 In 2004, he became the President of Def Jam Records, and subsequently took over full ownership of Roc-A-Fella Records.
 In 2005, he publicly laid to rest a number of hip hop rivalries that had created tensions over the years, seemingly uniting a number of powerful hip hop artists.

-At age 43 and with a half billion dollars in the bank, this high school drop-out who once shot his brother, and sold drugs has certainty made his mark on the world.
+At age 51 and with a net worth of $1.3 billion, this high school drop-out who once shot his brother and sold drugs has certainty made his mark on the world.
 And despite a handful of mini retirements, Jay-Z shows absolutely no signs of slowing down any time soon.
-With a number of other business ventures in the works, do you think Jay-Z will become the first hip hop billionaire?